strimzi/proposals/084-configure-env-vars-based-on-secrets-or-configmaps.md

 ## Backwards compatibility

-This proposal adds new API fields that are planned to be supported in the long term.
+This proposal adds new fields to the [`ContainerEnvVar`](https://strimzi.io/docs/operators/latest/full/configuring.html#type-ContainerEnvVar-reference) API to extend its functionality.
+The existing fields in this API will continue to be supported without any change as well.

-The existing [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) API will be deprecated and scheduled for removal in the CRD v1 API.
+The [external configuration](https://strimzi.io/docs/operators/0.43.0/full/configuring.html#type-ExternalConfiguration-reference) API in the `KafkaConnect` and `KafkaMirrorMaker2` resources will be deprecated and scheduled for removal in the CRD v1 API.
-Until then, it will be supported and any environment variables configured through it will be used.
+Until then, it will continue to be supported and any environment variables configured through it will be used.

 ## Rejected alternatives